Humanitarian Awards 2016

 Small or large businesses employing, assisting, established/run by or in any other way supporting refugees

 An outstanding project working with or assisting refugees.
 The project can be run by an individual, group or organisation, and can either be ongoing or completed during the last year.

 Anyone can be nominated for an Award, as long as their work with or for refugees is worthy of recognition and falls within one of the ten award categories.
 Nominees can be individuals, organisations or specific projects.

 Anyone can nominate another individual, organisation or project for an Award.
 An individual may also nominate themselves.

-Nominations for this year’s Awards must be received by Friday 23rd May 2014.
+Nominations for this year’s Awards closed Friday 20 May 2016.